How to Catch Environment Variable Errors Early

 validate_config()

-• Errors only surface during deployment
+• Errors only show up during deployment (too late)

-• No type checking or format validation
+• No type checking.
+No format validation.

 CI/CD Gaps in Configuration Testing